noopys/multithreadeddnsresolver/README.md

 ## Additional Information

 For more details, you can refer to the comments in the code files.
-Feel free to explore the intricacies of the advanced synchronization mechanisms and the multi-threaded architecture that make this DNS Resolver highly efficient and scalable.
+Feel free to explore the synchronization mechanisms and the multi-threaded architecture that make this DNS Resolver highly efficient and scalable.